NXT Heritage Cup: History

 After Charlie Dempsey won the Heritage Cup in February 2024, his stable, No Quarter Catch Crew, announced the "Catch Clause", where any member of the stable—Dempsey, Drew Gulak, Damon Kemp, and Myles Borne—could defend the Cup, but only Dempsey was officially recognized as champion.
 The Catch Clause was invoked for the first and only time on the March 19 episode of NXT, with Gulak defeating Chase University's Riley Osborne by 2–1.
 On the December 24 episode of NXT (taped December 17), Dempsey lost the Heritage Cup to Lexis King by disqualification, the first instance of the Heritage Cup changing hands by disqualification.
 However, according to NXT general manager Ava, there was a grey area in British Rounds Rules regarding disqualification of the reigning champion, and announced that Dempsey and King would compete for the Heritage Cup in a sudden death one-fall match at NXT: New Year's Evil on January 7, 2025, the first instance of the Heritage Cup not being contested under British Rounds Rules.
 King won to solidify his win of the Heritage Cup.
 Subsequently on the February 4 episode of NXT, King announced that his Heritage Cup defenses going forward would be one-fall matches instead of British Rounds Rules.
 After Noam Dar defeated King on the April 23 episode of NXT to win his record fourth Heritage Cup, the British Rounds Rules were reinstated.

-During reigning champion Channing "Stacks" Lorenzo's feud with Tony D'Angelo, D'Angelo tossed the NXT Heritage Cup off a bridge for the Cup "to sleep with the fishes."
-Ever since then, Lorenzo has not been seen with the Cup and was no longer mentioned as NXT Heritage Cup Champion on-screen but is still officially recognized as champion by WWE.
+During reigning champion Channing "Stacks" Lorenzo's feud with Tony D'Angelo in mid-2025, the latter stole the NXT Heritage Cup and tossed it off a bridge during The Great American Bash on July 12, 2025.
+Following this incident, Lorenzo did not appear with the Cup nor was he referred to as champion on-screen, but the championship remained listed as active with Lorenzo as the reigning champion in the official title history on WWE's website.
+In February 2026, Lorenzo jokingly acknowledged that he was still the champion on social media.
+On June 3, 2026, WWE's website was updated to list the Cup as retired, with the end date of Lorenzo's reign and the official retirement date listed as July 12, 2025.